GoogleChrome/web.dev/src/site/content/en/blog/at-property/index.md

 </figure>

 In this example, the gradient stop percentage is being animated from a starting value of 40% to an ending value of 100% via a hover interaction.
-We expect a smooth transition of that top gradient color downward.
+You should see a smooth transition of that top gradient color downward.

-The browser on the right supports the Houdini Properties and Values API, enabling a smooth gradient stop transition, and the on the right does not.
+The browser on the right supports the Houdini Properties and Values API, enabling a smooth gradient stop transition.
+The browser on the right does not.
 The non-supporting browser is only able to understand this change as a string going from point A to point B. There is no opportunity to interpolate the values, and thus you don't see that smooth transition.